hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 * What is your name?
 * What gives you energy and a good feeling?

-### Why do technologies need energy?
+### Why does the Internet need energy?

 * What is energy?
 Where does it come from?

 * Only transforms, never disappears?
 What does it mean?

 	* running, getting hot
-	* drinking tea: the kettle, our body
+	* drinking tea, from kettle to body: electrons, the wire, heating element, the water, our body

+### How much electricity does the Internet need?

+* How can we find out?
+* What kind of devices are on the internet?
+* How can you find out how much power they use?
+* Looking at markings on power plugs, battery holders
-* Alternative sources of energy do you know?
+* What alternative sources of energy do you know?

 	* Solar power
 	* Dynamo
 	* Lemons
-	* How much energy can you create with them?
+	* How much electricity can you create with them?
+	* Can we store this electricity for later?

 [![Lighting an LED with a DC motor](https://img.youtube.com/vi/AXfvayFPXFU/0.jpg)](https://www.youtube.com/watch?v=AXfvayFPXFU)
 <br>*Click on the image to watch on Youtube!*

-### Alternatives for batteries?

-* How much energy do we need to have Internet?
+### Why do we need batteries?

-* How can you find out?
-* LED is easily satisfied but chips (brains) are not
+* LED is easily satisfied but chips (brains) are not, why?
 * Can we power devices that make up "the Internet" in a different way?
 * Possibilities?
 Difficulties?

-### The incredible shrinking Internet?
+### What if we shrank the Internet?

 * What if an average webpage were only 1 MB
 * What if some of the Internet wasn't worldwide?